-Lilly Ledbetter may not be quite the public figure she was back during 2008-09, but the pay equity debate has raged on.
-Rarely a month goes by without an organization somewhere in the country announcing that women are paid significantly less than men for the same work.
+Lilly Ledbetter may not be the public figure she was back during 2008-09, but the pay equity debate has raged on.
+Rarely a month goes by without some nonprofit organization announcing that women are paid significantly less than men for the same work.
 When the Equal Pay Act was enacted 54 years ago, supporters said that women received only 59 cents for every dollar paid to men for similar full-time, year-round work.
 The putative gap has narrowed by about half.
 A 2011 White House report, Women in America: Indicators of Social and Economic Well-Being, concluded that women made only 75 cents for every dollar that men make.
 In 2014, the Shriver Report, A Woman’s Nation Pushes Back from the Brink, placed the figure at 77 cents.
 The most recent (Spring 2017) report on comparable worth by the American Association of University Women, The Simple Truth about the Pay Gap, estimated the ratio at 80 cents per dollar.
 The coin of the realm these past several years appears to be 79 cents per dollar, a figure derived from research by the Economic Policy Institute and the Pew Research Center.